zephyrproject-rtos/zephyr/boards/shields/ili9340_generic/doc/index.rst

 it currently does not support touchscreen input.
 More information about the shield can be found at the `Adafruit 2.8" TFT Touch Shield v2 website`_.

+.. _ili9340_ili9340_seeed_tft_v2:

+The Seeed 2.8" TFT Touch Shield v2 with a resolution of 320x240 pixels, is based on the ILI9341 controller.
+This shield comes with a raw resistive touchscreen (no controller) While the Zephyr RTOS supports display output to these screens, it currently does not support touchscreen input.
+More information about the shield can be found at the `Seeed 2.8" TFT Touch Shield v2 website`_.

 Requirements
 ************